LukeFlame/dsdeliver-sds2/README.md

 <h2 align="center">License 📝</h2>

 <p align="center">
    This repository is under MIT license.
-You can see the <a>LICENSE</a> file for more details.
+You can see the <a href="https://github.com/LukeFlame/dsdelivery-sds2/blob/main/LICENSE" >LICENSE</a> file for more details.
 </p><br>

 ---